dart-lang/site-www/src/_guides/language/analysis-options.md

 ```

 {{site.alert.version-note}}
+With a [language version][] before Dart 2.12,
-Before Dart 2.12, this flag also caught implicit downcasts from others types,
+this flag also catches implicit downcasts from others types,
 but support for those was removed from the language.
 {{site.alert.end}}